stewy33/end2end-bench-task-examples/README.md

 We provide instructions, evaluation rubrics, and gold-standard replication reports for several End2EndBench tasks in this repository.

-We also provide some sample agent trajectories on the s1: Simple test-time scaling task:
+We also provide some sample agent trajectories on the s1: Simple test-time scaling task at [https://www.stewyslocum.com/end2end-bench-task-examples/agent_trajectories](https://www.stewyslocum.com/end2end-bench-task-examples/agent_trajectories).

 ### Tasks:
 * **The Surprising Effectiveness of Test-Time Training for Abstract Reasoning**